Areas of Interest

 - Ethics and corruption

-Michael Atkinson is a Professor in the Johnson-Shoyama Graduate School of Public Policy, University of Saskatchewan campus.
+Michael Atkinson is a Professor Emeritus in the Johnson-Shoyama Graduate School of Public Policy, University of Saskatchewan campus.
 He has held a number of academic administrative appointments including Associate Vice President Academic at McMaster University (1995-97) and Provost and Vice President Academic at the University of Saskatchewan (1997-2007).
 He served as the founding Executive Director of Johnson-Shoyama (2008-2015) and has also held visiting appointments at Duke University, Western University and the Université de Strasbourg.
 In the early 1990s he served as editor of Governance: An International Journal of Policy and Administration.
 His academic background is in political science and he has published extensively in that field and in public administration and public policy.
 He is a past-President of the Canadian Political Science Association and in 2012 was awarded the Lieutenant Governor’s gold medal for achievement in public administration.
 His research interests include public sector compensation, political ethics and the broad topic of good governance.

 - PhD, Carleton University